What is an AW Golf Club? (Approach Wedge Explained)

 With the loft degree sitting anywhere from 48-to-54, golfers can expect a distance of around 100-120 yards with moderate spin to help stop the shots once they hit the green.

-How does an Approach Wedge Compare to a Pitching Wedge?
+How Does an Approach Wedge Compare to a Pitching Wedge?

-Since many factors are at play when trying to hit chip shots with the pitching wedge or approach wedge.
 However, the pitching wedge will hit flatter chip shots with more roll than the sand wedge, approach wedge, or gap wedge.

 Although there are different types of pitching wedges for your bag, the best one for golfing commonly is the one you have the most confidence in when striking shots around the green.